Chimps endured electric shock, extreme G-forces, and challenging physical conditions.

 Research on chimpanzees began in the 1920’s and expanded to a peak in the 1990’s with as many as 1500 chimpanzees living in at least 11 different private or government labs in the U.S. There has been modest decline to about 850 as a number of them have been transferred to sanctuaries.
 Adopt Bobby, Elway, Jaybee, Pumpkin, Rufus, or Scarlett – all chimps used in research – and learn their stories.
 Take a look at what life was like inside the Coulston Foundation.
 View a timeline of the retirement of chimps in research.
 Read more on Chimps in Laboratories.

 Chimpanzees in entertainment are far from living a glamorous life.

 Chimps used in entertainment are taken from their mothers at birth, taught unnatural behaviros and tricks by force until they become too dangerous to work with anymore.
 When their careers are over, they end up in poor conditions in roadside zoos or used as breeders.
 A lucky few end up in sanctuaries.
-Make a symbolic adoption of Terry or Jack – two chimps saved from the entertainment industry.
+Make a symbolic adoption of Terry who was saved from the entertainment industry.

 Keeping a chimpanzee as a pet is not a rewarding experience for the chimp or the people.